se-conf/icsme20-artifacts-and-rose/submissions/available/paper_58/README.md

 A complete replication is rather complicated because we have a long chain of tools and resulting data that is aggregated/computed at each step.
-Nevertheless, we describe the complete chain here.
+Nevertheless, we describe the complete chain here and in INSTALL.md and provide intermediate results.

 # Repository Mining